-During the first semester of the senior year a candidate for the degree of Bachelor of Arts makes his final decision as to the thesis he will write.
-He submits this thesis for the approval of the faculty, and has to defend it satisfactorily in a public oral examination given toward the end of the second semester.
-The last three weeks before the spring vacation are reserved for the writing of the thesis; during that period the student attends no classes except seminars.
+During the first term of the senior year a candidate for the degree of Bachelor of Arts makes his final decision as to the thesis he will write; he submits this thesis at the end of the second term for the approval of the faculty, and has to defend it satisfactorily in a public oral examination given toward the end of the third term.

+a public oral examination given toward the end of the third term.
+The last three weeks of the second term are reserved for the writing of the thesis; during that period the student attends no classes except seminars.